Zineb-Ada/ocaml.org/data/planet/tarides/towards-minimal-disk-usage-for-tezos-bakers.md

 history from the genesis block.
 Currently, this is over <em>2 million</em>
 blocks.
 Roughly speaking, a block corresponds to a commit.
-A rolling node stores only the last <em>n</em> blocks, where <em>n</em> is chosen to keep the total disk usage within some bound.
+A rolling node stores only the last <em>n</em> blocks, where <em>n</em> is chosen to keep the total disk usage within some bounds.
 This may be as small as 5 (or even less) or as large as 40,000 or more.
 Another type of node is the &quot;full node,&quot; which is between an archive node and a rolling node.</p>